Widow's succession

-Widow's succession was a political practice prominent in some countries in the early part of the 20th century, by which a politician who died in office was directly succeeded by their widow, either through election or direct appointment to the seat.
+Widow's succession is a political practice prominent in some countries commonly used in the early part of the 20th century, by which a politician who died in office was directly succeeded by his widow, either through election or direct appointment to the seat.
 Many of the earliest women to hold political office in the modern era attained their positions through this practice.

-It also occurred when politicians stood down from a particular office.
+There have also sometimes been instances of politicians being directly succeeded by their wives when they had merely stepped down from office rather than dying, but this is not the same phenomenon as widow's succession.

 Overview

 In earlier years, women who held office through widow's succession rarely became prominent as politicians in their own right, but were regarded merely as placeholders whose primary role was to retain a seat and a vote for the party rather than risk a protracted fight for the nomination between elections.
-The practice was also sometimes seen as a way to provide the woman with financial support due to the loss of her family's primary income.
+The practice was also sometimes seen as a way to provide the woman with financial support due her family's primary income declining.